albertkun/AA191A-Template-Repository/docs/index.md

 - Download and install [VS Code](https://code.visualstudio.com/)
 - Download and install [Firefox](https://www.firefox.com/)

-If you have any issues with installing the above, please do not hesitate to contact me at albertkun@oarc.ucla.edu.
+If you have any issues with installing the above, please do not hesitate to contact me at albertkun@ucla.edu.

 <table>
 <thead>